alkh0115/cst8922-task2/README.md

 Below is a full Terraform-based solution that implements the requirement:

 **Policy-based restrictions on premium services (e.g., Premium Storage), with automated approval workflows to unlock usage as needed.**
+## Objective
+To optimize Azure spending and enforce governance, the goal is to restrict the use of high-cost Azure services—such as premium storage SKUs—by default.
+This approach aligns with FinOps principles of cost control and accountability.

 ## ✅ Deliverables You Can Use
 1- Terraform Script (main.tf) – creates the policy and deploys the Logic App via ARM template.